top of page

 Pediatric dentist treating happy child during dental exam to detect early cavities and maintain healthy teeth

-Even with good habits, some children are at higher risk due to:
+Even with good habits, some children are more prone to cavities due to:

 • Deep grooves in teeth

-This means two kids with the same habits can have very different outcomes.
+This explains why two kids with the same habits can have different results.

 7. Nighttime Brushing Is Critical